 An inward man, Joseph saw in the simple, ordinary world about him more than others saw.
 His neighbor casting seed on the family field he loved – wasn’t God’s passionate love for the land of Israel like that?
 Even as he built a village house or a table, his thoughts sometimes turned to another world: was not God building a kingdom for his people?

 Jesus, the Son of God, was known through his earthly life as Jesus, the son of Joseph, “the carpenter’s son.”
-Growing up as children do, he naturally would acquire some of Joseph’s traits, perhaps the way he walked and spoke.
+As children do, he naturally would acquire some of Joseph’s traits, perhaps the way he walked and spoke.

 From Joseph, Jesus first learned about the people of the village, their sorrows and their joys.
 He saw his love for Mary and the people of his village.
-As a child Jesus learned from him how to use a carpenter’s tools and began to work at his side.
+Jesus learned from him how to use a carpenter’s tools and worked at his side.
 The rabbis said: A father who does not teach his son a trade teaches him to steal.

 The two were constant companions at the synagogue in Nazareth.
 Together they celebrated regularly the great Jewish feasts, listened to the Scriptures, and journeyed as pilgrims to Jerusalem.